sandramkimball/testgui/README.md

 ### cli notes:
 - use Python bash
 - use "sudo" !!

-- "sudo apt-get install python3-tk"
-- run a file: "python3 app.py"
+- in BASH GUI (not terminal) run "py app.py"